EsratTester/PROTHOMA-Bookshop/README.md

 ## Installing Apache Maven

-- Apache Maven

 1. Download Apache Maven from the official website.
 2. Extract the archive to your desired location.
 3. Set up M2_HOME and MAVEN_HOME environment variables:
    - Create M2_HOME and point it to the Maven installation directory.
    - Update the PATH variable to include %M2_HOME%\bin.
 4. Verify Maven installation by running mvn --version in a terminal.

  ## Installation Steps